karandesai/pandoc_resume/resume.md

 **JP Morgan Chase**
 :    *Application Developer - Branch Innovation* Feb 2016 - Present

-    As a part of the branch innovation team, developed UI for new generations of eATMs and tablets for internal and customer use in Chase branches.
+    Developed UI for new generations of eATMs and tablets for internal and customer use in Chase branches.
 Involves working with Javascript and Swift

 **JP Morgan Chase**
 :    *Application Developer - Auto Finance Technology* July 2014 - Feb 2016